 An optimization model will recommend to you a plan that identifies the best way forward for your business.
 Just as important, is the ability to use optimization to perform what-if analysis.
-One of the greatest values that comes from using this advanced analytics tool is that you can see what happens if you change your strategy.
+One of the greatest values that come from using this advanced analytics tool is that you can see what happens if you change your strategy.
 For example, you decide to increase your revenue target for the next year from $60M to $62M, a sales resource plan can quickly tell you how many additional people you will need to hire, how much those hires will increase your sales cost, and how much you should expect in increase sales margin.

 If you want to increase your revenue without increasing your investment it means that you have to do something different.
 Optimization is what you need to make that change.
 Do not be afraid of using optimization in your business.
 Our software makes it as easy as identifying your goals and then clicking a button.
 Once you embrace this technique you will be able to quickly identify the best way forward for your business.